vim-autoformat/vim-autoformat/README.md

 python3 -m pip install pynvim
 ```

-And add the following configuration in your vimdc
+And add the following configuration in your `.vimrc`

 ```
 let g:python3_host_prog=/path/to/python/executable/